top of page

 • Soil thermal conductivity.

-• Climate change impact on geosystems (carbon-neutral engineering solutions).
+• Climate change impact on geo-systems.

 • Geothermal energy systems.